jdohertydev/blast-off/README.md

 3rd party libraries used are:

 * constants: This is a custom module imported from constants.py.
 It likely contains predefined constants such as word lists, ASCII art, and configuration settings used throughout the game.
-* getch: This module contains fthe unctionality for pausing the program until the user presses any key to continue.
+* getch: This module contains the functionality for pausing the program until the user presses any key to continue.

 ## Data model